 Got soil, got a container, got a balcony, rooftop, or a stoop?
 If the answer to these is yes, then you have all the ingredients necessary to create a mini garden.
-Anything that can be grown in a garden can be grown in a container.
-Thereby you have the answer to “Can you grow corn in containers?”
-A resounding, “yes!”
-You can grow corn in a container.
+Thereby the answer to “Can you grow corn in containers?” is a resounding “Yes!”

 How to Grow Corn in a Container

-First of all when growing corn in pots, you must select a container.
+First of all, when growing corn in pots, you must select a container.
 Use your imagination.
 Not only will a clay pot work, but lined wooden crates, garbage cans, laundry baskets, barrels, etc. will all suffice.
-Just be sure they have adequate drainage and are big enough to support fully grown corn plants: at least 12 inches wide and over 12 inches deep.
-Only about four corn plants will fit with room to grow in a 12-inch pot, so you may need several depending on available space.
+Just be sure they have adequate drainage and are big enough to support fully-grown corn plants: at least 12 inches (30.5 cm.) wide and over 12 inches (30.5 cm.) deep.
+Only about four corn plants will fit with room to grow in a 12-inch (30.5 cm.) pot, so you may need several depending on available space.

-The next step for container grown corn is to select the variety of corn, not only what you prefer either for ornamental purposes or for taste, but also suited for growing corn in pots.
-Corn pollinates via the wind and can cross pollinate very easily.
+The next step for container-grown corn is to select the variety of corn.
+Consider not only what you prefer either for ornamental purposes or for taste, but also varieties suited for growing corn in pots.
+Corn pollinates via the wind and can cross-pollinate very easily.
 For this reason, it’s best to select and plant just one type of corn variety.
 Corn plants that produce shorter stalks are a good bet for growing corn in pots.
 Some examples of these are: